 Sydney may possess the glitz and the glamour, but the state’s second-largest city has down-to-earth larrikin charm instead.
 Newcastle is the kind of place where you can grocery shop barefoot and go surfing in your lunch hour.
 This easygoing, ‘no worries’ attitude is a product of Newcastle’s rough-and-tumble past, shaped by a cast of convicts, coal miners and steelworkers.

-The city is still one of the largest coal-export harbour in the world, but the city is undergoing something of a renaissance.
-Wharf rejuvenation projects are breathing new life into the harbour and an eclectic and innovative arts scene is injecting colour and culture into the streets.
+The city is still one of the largest coal-export harbours in the world, but it's undergoing something of a cultural renaissance.
+Rejuvenation projects are breathing new life into the waterfront and an eclectic and innovative arts scene is injecting colour and culture into the streets.

 Swim or surf at the first-rate beaches, explore the heritage architecture in the CBD and window shop along funky Darby St – Newcastle is easily worth a day or two of your time.